nasko25/ImageToAsciiConverter/README.md

 ```
 	./run.sh [image] [arguments]
 ```
-* the arguments will be for which algorithm the program should use (not yet implemented).
+* the arguments will be for which algorithm the program should use.
+* Possible arguments are --average and --lightness
-(In order to print the image accurately, font size should be pretty small)
+* (In order to print the image accurately, font size should be pretty small)
 2) python:
 ```
 	... (not yet implemented)